pittar/amq7-broker-tls-sni-demo/README.md

 ```
 $ ./provision-broker.sh

-# Once the broker is running.
+# Once the broker is running:
+#
+# * Replace the broker URL in:
+#      * manifests/consumer/broker-params-secret.yaml
+#      * manifests/producer/broker-params-secret.yaml
+# With the passthrough route URL printed at the end of the broker deployment script, then run:

 $ ./provision-client.sh
 ```